ciasaboark/Tacere/README.md

 Tacere is Open Source.
 The code is hosted at <a href="http://www.github.com/ciasaboark/Tacere">GitHub</a>.
 Bugs and other issues can be reported via the <a href="https://github.com/ciasaboark/Tacere/issues">Issues</a> tab.

 Tacere is available on the <a href="https://play.google.com/store/apps/details?id=org.ciasaboark.tacere">Google Play Store</a>.
+Releases are also available in the <a href="https://github.com/ciasaboark/Tacere/tree/master/release">GitHub repository</a>

 ###Authors
 <a href="https://github.com/ciasaboark">Jonathan Nelson</a>